A Range of Custom Options to Consider

 Besides enabling easier movement, this can also aid health and safety, meaning that employees are less likely to be hurt through accidents or poor handling practices, and therefore less likely to be absent.

-Moulded totes will usually offer integrated handles, whilst custom totes offer a selection of differing styles and sizes which can be matched to the size / weight of the loaded tote as required.
+Moulded totes will usually offer integrated handles, whilst custom totes offer a selection of different styles and sizes which can be matched to the size / weight of the loaded tote as required.

 Attached Lid Containers